shigeyf/akamai-edgeworkers-response-transform-template/README.md

 - `streams` built-in module (which refers `node:stream/web`)
 - `text-encode-transform` built-in module (which refers `node:stream/web`)
 - `url-search-params` built-in module (which refers `node:url`)

+By using the local simulator above, you can also use the same module mapping idea in the previous section for testing your ResponseProvider handler implementation.

+> **WARNING**: Please note that there is no guarantees for perfect compatibility with EdgeWorkers real implementation in this local simulator implementation.
+It would be better to focus just on your debugging and testing of your implemented logics.

+Here is a sample code for the testing and expects to use [Jest](https://jestjs.io/) and [ts-jest](https://kulshekhar.github.io/ts-jest/) for testing.

+In this sample code, at first, you will need to create a `EW.ResponseProviderRequest` object for your simulated test, and it will be passed to `responseProvider()` API which is in your `main.ts` implementation for your testing.

+Then, `responseProvider()` function will return a response object which contains WHATWG `ReadableStream` object.

+You will finally check the `ReadableStream` obejct which contains your manipulated data which is transformed by your Transformer implementation.

 ```typescript
 // tests/main.test.ts